 Everyone’s NO. 1 go-to stir fry is probably Chicken Stir Fry.
 Why not?
 It’s super quick, super easy and super tasty.

 But do you stir fry your chicken with just soy sauce or teriyaki?
-Well, try this easy chicken stir fry recipe, which has a little more Chinese staple sauces in the mix, and is loaded with veggies.
+Well, try my easy chicken stir fry recipe, which has a little more Chinese staple sauces in the mix, and is loaded with veggies.

 The result?
 An absolutely delicious stir fry loaded with umami flavors and perfect crunch in every single bite...

-We love wok time big time here at GypsyPlate.
+I love wok time big time here at GypsyPlate.
 From Thai Cashew Chicken to Hunan Shrimp to General Tso’s Chicken, and so many more.
 It’s one cracker meal after another for your busy weeknights.

-One of the simplest of all is this chicken stir fry, where the chicken is juicy and tender, as we choose chicken thighs rather than breast.
+One of the simplest of all is this chicken stir fry, where the chicken is juicy and tender, as I choose chicken thighs rather than breast.
 It comes with lots of flavors in every single bite, with lots of veggies and a perfect stir fry sauce, which is the most important factor for the best tasting stir fry.

 Stir Fry Sauce: The Secret for the BEST Stir Fry

-We feel if you want to have a great stir fry, then there is no way around adding more flavors into that sauce.
+I feel if you want to have a great stir fry, then there is no way around adding more flavors into that sauce.
 Just regular soy or teriyaki is not going to get your there.
 Stir Fry Sauce is the main essence of any stir fry dish, and rounds up the whole meal to another level.

 Really, it’s just a combination of these different ingredients, which may already exist in your pantry.
 If not, it’s worth grabbing those sauce bottles the next time you are grocery shopping.